Dictionary » Negative Words » Conflict – Meaning, Definition, Synonyms and Antonyms

 Definition

-Conflict is defined as a serious disagreement or argument, typically a prolonged one.
-It can also refer to an incompatibility between two or more opinions, interests, or principles.
-In literature, it denotes the central struggle that drives the narrative.
+Conflict is defined as a serious disagreement or argument, typically involving opposing goals, values, or viewpoints.
+It can also refer to incompatibility between two or more opinions, interests, or principles.
+In literature and storytelling, conflict is the central pressure that drives the plot.

 Etymology

-The word “conflict” comes from the Latin conflictus, meaning “a striking together,” from confligere — “to strike together, clash.”
-The term entered Middle English through Old French and has maintained its association with clashes or opposition.
+The word “conflict” comes from the Latin conflictus, meaning “a striking together” (from confligere — “to strike together, clash”).
+The term entered Middle English through Old French, and it has long retained its association with clashes or opposition.

 Example Sentences

-• The two nations were locked in a bitter conflict for over a decade.
+• The two teams were locked in a bitter conflict over control of the contract.

 • There is an ongoing conflict between economic growth and environmental protection.

-• She felt inner conflict over whether to follow her passion or take the secure job.
+• She felt inner conflict about whether to follow her passion or take the secure job.

 • His schedule conflicts with the meeting time.